superagent-ai/super-rag/README.md

 ## ☁️ Cloud API

-Easiset way to get started is to use our [Cloud API](https://d3jvqvcd9u4534.cloudfront.net).
+Easiest way to get started is to use our [Cloud API](https://d3jvqvcd9u4534.cloudfront.net).
 This API is free to use (within reasonable limits).

 ## 📦  Installation